 Read Full Transcript:

-Hello and welcome to Cosmetic Surgery Loans Weekly News Wrap, Im Paige Estritori, and its Sunday, 3 May 2026.
+Hi and welcome to Cosmetic Surgery Loans Weekly News Wrap.
+Im Paige Estritori, its Sunday, 31 May 2026.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.